gradio-app/gradio/guides/06_other-tutorials/real-time-speech-recognition.md

 <iframe src="https://abidlabs-streaming-asr-paused.hf.space" frameBorder="0" height="350" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>

-## Step 4 — Creating a Streaming ASR Demo with DeepSpeech
+## 4. Create a Streaming ASR Demo with DeepSpeech

 You're not restricted to ASR models from the `transformers` library -- you can use your own models or models from other libraries.
 The `DeepSpeech` library contains models that are specifically designed to handle streaming audio data.
 These models perform really well with  streaming data as they are able to account for previous chunks of audio data when making predictions.